kingcons/cl-6502/README.md

 4. ```(reset)``` the CPU as necessary and keep hacking! :)

 ### A note on supported Assembler syntax
 The assembler supports comments, constants, and labels in addition to 6502 assembler code.
 There should only be one statement per line.
-A label currently stores the absolute address of the next instruction.
+A label stores the Program Counter, that is, the absolute address of the next instruction.
 Thus, ```loop: {newline} lda``` should store the absolute address of lda.
+If a label is used with a relative addressed instruction, it will be truncated as needed.
 Forward references, i.e. use of labels before their definition, are allowed.
 Instructions and register names are case insensitive; labels and constants names are case sensitive.

 *Syntax Table*:
 * Label definition: ```name:```